thelmsapp/thelmsapp-theme-moodle-2/README.txt

-This theme is Based on the Bootstrap CSS framework
+This theme is Based on the formal white moodle theme

 -------------------------------------------